ChrisIdema/snowflake/README.md

-position and lengths of children are relative to parent, length can never exceed length half of parent width can never exceed double the with of the parent
+position and lengths of children are relative to parent, length can never exceed length half of parent width can never exceed double the with of the parent minimum 1 and maximum 3 levels are used (including root) to simplify structure and stack usage

 crystal growth is not simulated, instead a tree with branch positions and dimensions is constructed using random parameters this tree is symmetrical and 6 identical copies are used to render the snowflake